BurntToaster-Pirate15/Project-Prometheus/GDD.md

 ### Environment:
 * Tree: impassable terrain.
 Can spawn squirrels.
-* Water: impassable terrain for non-flying characters.
+* Water: impassable terrain for non-flying characters. can be frozen
 * Ice: characters who walk on it will slide until collision.

 # Art